EvolutionJobs/polymer-vdom/README.md

 At the moment this code needs to be in a `*.tsx`|`*.jsx` file.
 Next step will be build tools to add the JSX output to a `<script>` tag in and HTML import.

 Events can use Preact inline (`onclick`) or Polymer hyphens (`on-click`).
-However, Polymer also requires mixed case events, which means React's camelCase (`onClick`) is not supported.
+However, web components also allow mixed case events, which means React's camelCase (`onClick`) is not supported.

 ## Using Without JSX